ESIPFed/data-help-desk/docs/planning/who_is_using_desk.md

 has_toc: false
 ---

-# Who is using the output of a data help desk?
+# Who is Using a Data Help Desk?

 The output of a data help desk can be used by various stakeholders across different levels of researchers.
 Here's a breakdown of who might use the output: